DanSam5K/Ruby-Telegram-Bot/README.md

 ### How to Run Tests

+#### Installing Rspec
+Boot up your terminal and punch in `gem install rspec` to install RSpec.
+Once that’s done, you can verify your version of RSpec with `rspec --version`, which will output the current version of each of the packaged gems.
+Take a minute also to hit `rspec --help` and look through the various options available.

 - You need to run
 ```
 $ gem install rspec on your system using any code editor of your choice or your terminal